How to watch DC's Doom Patrol and when it arrives in the UK

 How to watch DC’s Doom Patrol and when it arrives in the UK

-The second season of DC superhero show Doom Patrol is set to make its way to the UK.
+The second season of DC superhero show Doom Patrol making its way to the UK.

 - Watch Doom Patrol on Starz, on Amazon Channels.